jenetics/jpx/README.md

 **JPX** is a Java library for creating, reading and writing [GPS](https://en.wikipedia.org/wiki/Global_Positioning_System) data in [GPX](https://en.wikipedia.org/wiki/GPS_Exchange_Format) format.
 It is a *full* implementation of version [1.1](http://www.topografix.com/GPX/1/1/) and version [1.0](http://www.topografix.com/gpx_manual.asp) of the GPX format.
 The data classes are completely immutable and allows a functional programming style.
 They  are working also nicely with the Java [Stream](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/stream/Stream.html) API.
 It is also possible to convert the location information into strings which are compatible to the [ISO 6709](http://en.wikipedia.org/wiki/ISO_6709) standard.

-Beside the basic functionality of reading and writing GPX files, the library also allows to manipulate the read GPX object in a functional way.
+Besides the basic functionality of reading and writing GPX files, the library also allows manipulating the read GPX object in a functional way.

 ## Dependencies

 No external dependencies are needed by the _JPX_ library.
 It only needs **Java 17** to compile and run.
+It also runs and compiles with **Java 21**.

 ## Building JPX

-For  building the JPX library you have to check out the master branch from Github.
+For building the JPX library you have to check out the `master` branch from GitHub.

     $ git clone https://github.com/jenetics/jpx.git